jnksgit/Hoffmann-2022-rs/README.md

 #### (4.1) Enhanced Vegetation Index (EVI)

 We wanted to check the predictive power of the EVI computed based on Sentinel-2 image data in Google Earth Engine.
-The code can be accessed via the **imetrics.ipynb** file.

 #### (4.2) Rao's Q Diversity Index (Q)